san-ghun/tiny42/README.md

-# Dorker - Docker Development Environment Manager
+# tiny42 - Docker Development Environment Manager

 ## Overview

-Dorker is a Python-based tool that provides a consistent Docker environment for C/C++ development, particularly useful for 42 School projects.
+tiny42 is a Python-based tool that provides a consistent Docker environment for C/C++ development, particularly useful for 42 School projects.
 It allows developers to run Linux-specific tools (like valgrind and strace) on macOS through a seamless Docker interface.

 ## Key Features